infinet/xt_wgobfs/README.md

 ### Usage

-This extension takes two parameters. `--key` for a shared secret between client and server.
-It is for generating a 128 bits shared secret key used by SipHash.
+This extension takes two parameters.

+`--key` for a shared secret between client and server.
+If a key is a long string, it will be cut at 64 characters; if a key is short, then it will be repeated until reaches 64 characters.
+This 64 characters long string is the key used by chacha8 hash.

-And `--obfs` or `--unobfs` to indicate the operation mode.
+`--obfs` or `--unobfs` to indicate the operation mode.

 **Before** bring up wg, on client, insert two iptables rules: